Job Title: PROCUREMENT MANAGER

 A Bachelor’s degree in business administration, public administration, or closely related field plus five ( 5) years of progressively responsible experience in procurement and contracting for a public (government) agency or large corporation that has a formalized procurement process whereby procurement actions and contract award recommendations must be justified and documented in writing with increasingly responsible buying and contract administration experience; or an equivalent combination of education and experience.
-Professional Certification as Public Procurement Buyer and/or a Master’s Degree in Business Administration or related field is preferred.
+A Master’s Degree is preferred.

 |This job description should not be interpreted as all-inclusive.
 It is intended to identify the major responsibilities and requirements of this job classification.
 This description is intended to indicate the kinds of tasks and levels of work difficulty that will be required of this position.
 It is not intended to limit or in any way to modify the right of any supervisor to assign, direct and control the work of employees under his/her supervision.
 The use of a particular expression or illustration describing duties shall not be held to exclude other duties not mentioned that are of similar kind of level or difficulty.|

 Submit cover letter, resume detailing your qualifications/work experience and Voluntary Self- Identification forms to: